ibm-cloud-docs/containers/cs_apps.md

 3. Form the URL with one of the worker node public IP addresses and the NodePort.
 Example: `http://192.0.2.23:30872`

-### Configuring public access to an app by using the load balancer service type
+### Configuring access to an app by using the load balancer service type
 {: #cs_apps_public_load_balancer}

-Expose a port and use a portable public IP address for the load balancer to access the app.
-Unlike with NodePort service, the portable public IP address of the load balancer service is not dependent on the worker node that the app is deployed on.
-The portable public IP address of the load balancer is assigned for you and does not change when you add or remove worker nodes, which means that load balancer services are more highly available than NodePort services.
+Expose a port and use a portable public or private IP address for the load balancer to access the app.
+Unlike with a NodePort service, the portable IP address of the load balancer service is not dependent on the worker node that the app is deployed on.
+However, a Kubernetes LoadBalancer service is also a NodePort service.
+A LoadBalancer service makes your app available over the load balancer IP address and port and makes your app available over the service's node ports.

+ The portable IP address of the load balancer is assigned for you and does not change when you add or remove worker nodes.
+Therefore, load balancer services are more highly available than NodePort services.
 Users can select any port for the load balancer and are not limited to the NodePort port range.
 You can use load balancer services for TCP and UDP protocols.

 When a {{site.data.keyword.Bluemix_notm}} Dedicated account is [enabled for clusters](cs_ov.html#setup_dedicated), you can request public subnets to be used for load balancer IP addresses.
 [Open a support ticket](/docs/support/index.html#contacting-support) to create the subnet, and then use the [`bx cs cluster-subnet-add`](cs_cli_reference.html#cs_cluster_subnet_add) command to add the subnet to the cluster.

 **Note:** Load balancer services do not support TLS termination.
-If your app requires TLS termination, you can expose your app via [Ingress](#cs_apps_public_ingress), or configure your app to manage the TLS termination.
+If your app requires TLS termination, you can expose your app by using [Ingress](#cs_apps_public_ingress), or configure your app to manage the TLS termination.

 Before you begin:

 -   This feature is available for standard clusters only.
--   You must have a portable public IP address available to assign to the load balancer service.
+-   You must have a portable public or private IP address available to assign to the load balancer service.
+-   A load balancer service with a portable private IP address still has a public node port open on every worker node.
+To add a network policy to prevent public traffic, see [Blocking incoming traffic](cs_security.html#cs_block_ingress).

 To create a load balancer service:

 1. [Deploy your app to the cluster](#cs_apps_cli).
 When you deploy your app to the cluster, one or more pods are created for you that run your app in a container.
 Ensure that you add a label to your deployment in the metadata section of your configuration file.
-This label is needed to identify all pods where your app is running, so that they can be included in the load balancing.
+This label is needed to identify all pods where your app is running so that they can be included in the load balancing.
 2. Create a load balancer service for the app that you want to expose.
-To make your app available on the public internet, you must create a Kubernetes service for your app and configure your service to include all the pods that make up your app into the load balancing.
+To make your app available on the public internet or on a private network, create a Kubernetes service for your app.
+Configure your service to include all the pods that make up your app into the load balancing.
-    1. Open your preferred editor and create a service configuration file that is named, for example, `myloadbalancer.yaml`.
+    1. Create a service configuration file that is named, for example, `myloadbalancer.yaml`.
-    2. Define a load balancer service for the app that you want to expose to the public.
+    2. Define a load balancer service for the app that you want to expose.
+        - If your cluster is on a public VLAN, a portable public IP address is used.
+Most clusters are on a public VLAN.
+        - If your cluster is available on a private VLAN only, then a portable private IP address is used.
+        - You can request a portable public or private IP address for a LoadBalancer service by adding an annotation to the configuration file.

+        LoadBalancer service that uses a default IP address:

         ```
         apiVersion: v1
         kind: Service
         metadata:
           name: <myservice>
+        spec:
+          type: LoadBalancer
+          selector:
+            <selectorkey>:<selectorvalue>
+          ports:
+           - protocol: TCP
+             port: 8080
+        ```
+        {: codeblock}

+        LoadBalancer service that uses an annotation to specify a private or public IP address:

+        ```
+        apiVersion: v1
+        kind: Service
+        metadata:
+          name: <myservice>
+          annotations:
+            service.kubernetes.io/ibm-load-balancer-cloud-provider-ip-type: <public_or_private>
         spec:
           type: LoadBalancer
           selector: